Welcome

 picture of Ann Sleeper

 Ann Sleeper RMT has been practicing in Vancouver since 1981.
-She has taught courses in various techniques in massage therapy schools and has instructed continuing education courses since 1991.
+She taught Muscle Energy Technique (MET) at West Coast College of Massage Therapy for six years, and has instructed continuing education courses since 1991.
 Ann has studied techniques from the osteopathic tradition in the U.S. and Canada, including Muscle Energy Technique, Cranial Therapy, Myofascial Release and Positional Release Technique.

 AnnSleeper.com - Courses